JasonC212/Project-05-FPS-Maze/README.md

 Font changed.

-Music for Maze, Intro, Win, and Lose senarios.
+Music for Maze, Intro, Win, and Lose Scenes.

 All 3d assest where made in godot (The CGS Key was made by me, portal was made by me, Mines were made by me, etc.)